AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Computer_Systems/Database Systems/UCB_CS186/Lecture_Notes/2_DBMS_Architecture/Disk_Space_Management.md

 > [!summary]
 > The maximum number of records that can be stored in a page is equal to the page size divided by the minimum record size, rounded down to the nearest integer.
 >
-> For slotted page, it would be the floor of (page size - 8 bytes) / (min record size + 8 bytes) due to the additional metadata needed.
+> For slotted page, it would be the floor of **(page size - page footer size) / (min record size + 8 bytes)** due to the additional metadata needed.
 >
-> - Here the **min record size** is the minimum size of a record where all the variable length field is assumed to be null(0 bytes).
+> - Here the **min record size + 8 bytes** is the minimum size a record may take up within the page, including 8 bytes in the slot directory entry and the record size with variable length field set to NULL(0 bytes).
-> - **page size** need to minus 8 since we have to store the free record pointer(4 bytes) and slot directory size(4-byte-int).
+> - **page size** need to minus page footer size, since page footer are not used to store records.
+Typically, the size is 8 bytes since we have to store the free record pointer(4 bytes) and slot directory size(4-byte-int).

 > [!quiz] True or False
 > Assuming integers take 4 bytes and pointers take 4 bytes, a slot directory that is 512 bytes can address 64 records in a page.